Optimal Working Distance Calculation#

 When positioning the TopLight, make sure that:

-Light does not reflect directly from the FlexiBowl surface toward the camera (causing glare)
+Light is not reflected directly from the surface of the FlexiBowl® towards the camera (causing glare)

 There are no shadows caused by mechanical components

-Illumination is as uniform as possible over the entire usable surface
+Lighting is as uniform as possible over the entire useful surface